vignettes/example.Rmd

 ## [1] 129 509 471 299 270 187

-function is the workhorse that calculates the interaction strengths and p values.
+The Matchmaking function is the workhorse that calculates the interaction strengths and p values.
 It first calculates the interaction strengths using either a base model or an Earth Mover's Distance (EMD) adjusted model (see below).
 Then it randomly permutes the cell type identities for a number of times (usually 100-1000), and calculates a null distribution for each interacting pairs similar to the CellPhoneDB Python Package.
 This null distribution will serve as a nonparametric tests to select the significant interactions.

-will return two interaction matrices in Matchmaker
+Matchmaking will return two interaction matrices in Matchmaker object:

-stores the p values for each interactions.The rows represent cell-cell interacting pairs (dM1|DC1 stands for interaction between dM1 and DC1 cell types) and the columns represent ligand-receptor pairs (i.e. ACE2_GHRL stands for interaction between ACE2 and GHRL genes).
+@strength stores the relative interaction strength.@pvalue stores the p values for each interactions.The rows represent cell-cell interacting pairs (dM1|DC1 stands for interaction between dM1 and DC1 cell types) and the columns represent ligand-receptor pairs (i.e. ACE2_GHRL stands for interaction between ACE2 and GHRL genes).
 Together it reads as dM1 cells express ACE2 molecules and interact with GHRL molecules on DC1 cells.
 Please note that ligand receptor interactions are direction sensitive, dM1|DC1 has opposite in meaning to DC1|dM1.

-has two methods to calculate interaction strength:
+Matchmaking has two methods to calculate interaction strength:

-).
+emd = FALSE).
+Interaction strengths are calculated as average mean expressions between interacting ligand and receptor pairs.emd = TRUE).
 Interaction strengths are first calculated as average mean expressions the same as the base model, and then adjusted by EMD which takes into account the similarity between ligand and receptor distributions.
-If the two distributions are similar to each other, the EMD will be small, vice versa.weighted = TRUE
+If the two distributions are similar to each other, the EMD will be small, vice versa.weighted = TRUE) or unweighted (weighted = FALSE).
+The weighted model will assign inversely proportional to the expression level, thus, higher.
+The unweighted model on the other hand will assign equal weights to all the expression levels.

 # Base model with 100 permutations.